PlayStation Portable: x-Radar Portable

-In Japanese market PSPs, an application called x-Radar Portable came preloaded starting with firmware version 6.35 (January 2010).
-This is a port of a map software for PCs and mobile phones called x-Radar, developed by PetaMap. x-Radar Portable gets the location of the PSP on a map and obtains information of places around the user.
-It determines the location through "PlaceEngine" technology, via wireless LAN spots.
+In Japanese market PSPs, the application x-Radar Portable was preloaded starting with firmware version 6.35 in January 2010.
+A port of a map software for PCs and mobile phones developed by PetaMap, x-Radar Portable finds the location of the PSP on a map and obtains information of places near the user.
+It determines the location through "PlaceEngine" technology, via wireless LAN signals.